CamWeil/MATH4610/softwaremanual/16ematopsmultsc.md

          6  8
         ----------

-   **Usage/Example:** The routine defines two int variables, m and n, and a double variable, c, as well as two matrices with double elements, a and ce. m and n represent the rows and columns of the matrix, respectively, c represents the scalar, ce represents the product of the scalar and the matrix, and a represents the matrix itself.
+   **Usage/Example:** The routine defines two int variables, m and n, and a double variable, c, as well as two arrays with double elements, a and ce. m and n represent the rows and columns of the matrix, respectively, c represents the scalar, ce represents the product of the scalar and the matrix, and a represents the matrix itself.
 The value of ce is calculated using the loop:

         for(int i = 0; i < m; i++){
             for(int j = 0; j < n; j++){